Table of Contents

 You can choose a mailing service that allows to embed an image in the body of an email.
 Having a background image will make notifications more memorable.
 Users will notice the unusual design and will be interested in the text of the message.

-The problem is that some email clients can distort the background.
+The problem is that some email marketing clients can distort the background.
 Therefore, some of the recipients will not see the newsletter as planned.
 Use html email images best practices and check how the message is displayed on different devices in order to avoid such troubles.

 2. Choose the right image format